Glaubst du an die Unsterblichkeit der Seele?: Narrator text

 It was a Monday or a Tuesday, I don't remember very well.
 But none of that's important, what's important is the event that was to happen that day.

 The skies were gray, I remember, so I decided to take the subway.
 I even had to buy tickets, since I didn't already have any on me.
 I walked onto the platform, just a little, and lit a cigarette to ease my boredom.
 The metallic roar of the subway announced its arrival.
 The long blue vehicle came to a stop.
 I then went to one of the doors, lifted the latch and rushed into the car, the lead car I think.
 The space that welcomed me was almost empty, alone in front of the bench where I'd taken my seat: an old lady, a little wrinkled, read her newspaper with a smile.
 She looked like a priest reading his breviary.
 The lady seemed to be nice, seated at an angle as if to not disturb anyone.
 Installed on my bench, I had the impression that something would happen to me that day, something essential to my life.

 It was then that my eyes in their random gyration fell upon a young man with a strange and overwhelming magnetism.
 I couldn't help but stare at him for a long period of time.
 I couldn't take my eyes off the young man.
 It seemed as though he had been placed in front of me for all eternity.
 It was then that he spoke to me.
 He said, "Quite boring this metro, huh!"
 I didn't know what to respond with and said, almost embarrassed at having had my eyes flushed out: "yes, quite."
 So quite naturally the young man came and sat down next to me and said: "my name is Harry."
 I replied that my name was Claude.
 Then, without any other form of introduction, he took a dagger out of his dark black jacket, probably bought in Paris, and plunged it into my heart.

 Controversy

-As many parallels exist between the story and the events of Vivier's death in March of 1983, including being stabbed with a dagger, many contemporary musicians or those who were close to the composer believe his death was an elaborate suicide following a bout of extreme depression and anxiety.
+As many parallels exist between the story and the events of Vivier's death in March 1983, including being stabbed with a dagger, many contemporary musicians or those who were close to the composer believe his death was an elaborate suicide following a bout of extreme depression and anxiety.